 I grew up in a machine shop.
-My dad, a mechanical engineer, built one on the first level of our family home.
-Later, he married an artist.
-To me, love and family were intertwined with measuring, designing, drawing, sawing, sewing, soldering, welding, bending, milling and lathing raw materials into something useful and beautiful.
-Then I got the internet and computers became far more interesting.
+My dad is a mechanical engineer and my mom is an artist.
+Throughout my childhood, love and family were intertwined with measuring, designing, drawing, sawing, sewing, soldering, welding and milling raw materials into something useful and beautiful.
+Then I got the internet and computers became interesting too.

-I began my career in web development as a interactive producer and interaction designer.
+I began my career in web development as an interactive producer and interaction designer.
 Most of my projects used mice and touch screens as input devices and eventually, I realized I missed building things with my hands.
-Several years ago I made the switch to physical interaction design and decided to build a lab for it.
-Acquiring the software and equipment was easy -- mastering it is a continual endeavor.
-I established Electric Church as a downtown LA creative technology retreat for artists, designers, composers, musicians and engineers.
+Several years ago I made the switch to physical interaction design and built a lab for it.
+I lecture and teach as often as I can.

 GOALS AS AN ARTIST